DylanOlsen-edu/Credit_Risk_Analysis/README.md

     * Precision/Recall (High-Risk Loans)
       * 99%/99%
 ## Summary
 The logistic regression model predicted healthy loans(0) with 100 percent accuracy with 99 percent recall.
 Because high risk loans have a smaller sample size, the model predicted high-risk loans(1) with 85 percent accuracy and 91 percent recall.
 To make a more clear prediction, we use the oversampling technique with a logistic regression model.
-The resampled logistic regression model was able to predict both healthy/high-risk loans with 99% accuracy/recall.
+The resampled logistic regression model was able to predict both healthy/high-risk loans with 99% precision/recall.
+I would recommened using the Oversampled Logistic Regression Model due to its high precision/recall.